Peterborough

 WHAT IS CHANGING?

-In late 2024, the company retained Canadian engineering firm BBA to assess the condition of its unused buildings.
-The results of this evaluation found that these old manufacturing buildings are at or past their useful service life, and in poor condition.
+In late 2024, GE Vernova retained Canadian engineering firm BBA to assess the condition of its unused buildings at its Peterborough site.
+The assessment found that most of the old manufacturing buildings are at or past their useful service life, in poor condition, and have already begun to show signs of structural degradation.
+This could create a future safety risk if not managed properly now.

-Most of these buildings have already begun to show signs of structural degradation, which could create a future safety risk if not managed properly now.
-After careful consideration of the options, GE Vernova has determined that the best course of action is to demolish them.
+After careful consideration of the options, GE Vernova determined that the best course of action is to demolish certain buildings on the site.

 PRESERVING OUR PAST